HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 val clazz2 = "android.app.Activity".toClass()
 ```

-Please ensure that the generic type declared after the `toClass` method is the specified target `Class` type, and you do not need to fill in the generic declaration if the target type is not sure.
+Please ensure that the generic type declared after executing the method is the specified target `Class` type, and you do not need to fill in the generic declaration if the target type is not sure.